Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Introduction

-From an algorithmic point of view, there are many results regarding the existence and the computation of these notions (see our Related Work).
+From an algorithmic point of view, there are many results regarding the existence and computation of these notions (see our Related Work).
 Here, however, we are interested in exploring the problem from a game theoretic perspective.
-In particular, we assume that the agents are \textit{strategic}, which means that it is possible for an agent to intentionally misreport her values for (some of) the goods in order to end up with a bundle of higher total value.
-We see this as a very natural direction, as it captures what may happen in practice in many real-life scenarios where fair division solutions can be applied, e.g., in a divorce settlement.
+In particular, we assume that the agents are \textit{strategic}, which means that it is possible for an agent to intentionally misreport her values for (some of) the goods to end up with a bundle of higher total value.
+We see this as a very natural direction, as it captures what may happen in practice in many real-life scenarios where fair division solutions can be applied, for instance, in a divorce settlement.
 It should be noted here that, in accordance to the existing literature on truthful allocation mechanisms \cite{EhlersK03, KlausM02, Papai00, Papai01, ABM16, ABCM17, CKKK09}, we assume there are \textit{no monetary transfers}.
 Therefore, a \textit{mechanism} in our setting is just an algorithm that takes as input the, possibly misreported, values that the agents declare.
-The existence of \textit{truthful} mechanisms, i.e., mechanisms where no agent ever has an incentive to lie, was studied in the same setting by \citet{ABCM17} who showed that, even for two agents, truthfulness and fairness are incompatible by providing impossibility results for several fairness notions.
-As a consequence, the next natural question to ask is: \begin{myquote}{0.44in} \emph{Is it possible to have non-truthful mechanisms that have equilibria which define \emph{fair} allocations?} \end{myquote} So, our main quest is to investigate whether there exist mechanisms that have \textit{pure Nash equilibria} for every instance and each allocation corresponding to an equilibrium provides fairness guarantees with respect to the \textit{true} valuation functions of the agents.
+The existence of \textit{truthful} mechanisms, i.e., mechanisms where no agent ever has an incentive to lie, was studied in the same setting by Amanatidis et al.~\cite{ABCM17} who showed that, even for two agents, truthfulness and fairness are incompatible by providing impossibility results for \emph{every} non-trivial fairness notion.
+As a consequence, the next natural question to ask is: \begin{myquote}{0.53in} \emph{Is it possible to have non-truthful mechanisms that are guaranteed to have equilibria, with these equilibria always inducing \emph{fair} allocations?} \end{myquote} Thus, our main quest is to investigate whether there exist mechanisms that have \textit{pure Nash equilibria} for every instance and each allocation corresponding to an equilibrium provides fairness guarantees with respect to the \textit{true} valuation functions of the agents.
 The stability notion of a pure Nash equilibrium, on which we focus here, describes a state where each agent plays a deterministic strategy (namely, reports her value for each good) and no agent can attain higher value by deviating to a different strategy.